 Cooking Instructions German Fasnacht Recipe Ausgezogene

-- make a pre-dough out of flour, yeast, let it raise a bit then add luke warm milk and remaining ingredients.
+- Make a pre-dough out of flour, yeast.
+Let raise a bit then add luke warm milk and remaining ingredients.
 Knead dough until it is smooth.

 - Now pull the circles - they used to do this over the knee - gently, don't make holes.
-There should be thicker and be about 2 cm wide.
+They should be thicker (about 2 cm or 1 inch).

 - Take the pulled out dough and let it glide carefully into the hot oil.
-The dough will look like a balloon right away, so with a tbsp pout hot oil over the middle.
-When the edge is golden brown use 2 tbsp and lift it on one side and turn around, let it slide into the oil.
+The dough will look like a balloon right away, so with a spoon pour hot oil over the middle.
+When the edge is golden brown use 2 spoons and lift it on one side and turn around, let it slide into the oil.
 The thinner middle will be blowing up again.
-Dont pour oil over it.
+Don't pour oil over it.
 Take it out when the edge is golden brown and let it drip on kitchen paper.

 - Dust with powdered sugar or a mix of cinnamon-sugar.